-The segment reduced its Selling, general and administrative costs by \$2.5 million during the second quarter of 2009 and by \$3.6 million during the first half of fiscal 2009 compared to the same 2008 periods.
-This was achieved through various means including reduced headcount, less outside contract services, a further emphasis on cost control for various programs and reduction in variable pay incentives corresponding to lower levels of earnings.
+The segment reduced its Selling, general and administrative costs by \$1.7 million during the third quarter of 2009 and by \$5.3 million during the nine months of fiscal 2009 compared to the same 2008 periods.
+This was achieved through various means including reduced headcount, less outside contract services, a continued emphasis on cost control for various programs and reduction in variable pay incentives corresponding to lower levels of earnings.
 During the first quarter of 2009, the Company completed the consolidation of two fenestration component facilities into a single facility in order to help reduce operating costs and increase operating efficiencies.
-The Company continues to look at opportunities for additional plant consolidations where they make sense and where they will not negatively impact the Company's ability to meet its customers' stringent delivery and service requirements.
-The Company anticipates right-sizing efforts to be a focus during the remainder of 2009.
-The \$162.2 million non-cash impairment charge reflected above represents \$11.9 million of impairment on acquired intangible assets and \$150.3 million of impairment charge on goodwill.
+The Company anticipates demand-driven sizing efforts to remain a focus during the remainder of 2009 and into fiscal 2010.
+The \$162.2 million non-cash impairment charge reflected in the nine months results above represents \$11.9 million of impairment on acquired intangible assets and \$150.3 million of impairment charge on goodwill.
 For additional information on the impairment charges see Note 4, "Goodwill and Acquired Intangible Assets," in the Notes to Unaudited Consolidated Financial Statements in this Form 10-Q. Depreciation and amortization has declined in 2009 compared to 2008 due to the aforementioned intangible asset impairment (other than goodwill) in the first fiscal quarter of 2009.